angelinaplaza7/Team-DApp/README.md

 You then have to pick which android device you will be using.
 We are using a Pixel 2 API 30.
 Then click run and you should see the app come up on your phone.

+## If you want to use for future use.
+We have multiple pages on android studios.
+Each Page has a specific reason for it.
+Displayactivty and nextpicture is what helps switch the images from the app itself.
+Communicates through firebase which you will have to create on your own and upload pictures yourself.
+You will have to switch the firebase location as well to your personal location.
+Loginscreen and newaccount is for an actual user.
+You can create or login with an account.
+To use this you will then again create your own firebase so it can upload the the accounts.
+Imagesactivity is on the app just to show all the pictures from firebase in a scrolling down motion which we didn't implement but it has the capability to do so.
+You also need firebase for this program.
+Last of all the libraries are already installed in the gridle part of the app.
+If you add implementations to the app make sure that your libraries are updated.

 ### Related Links
 1 Burndown Chart Link